 The Algebra course dives deeply into linear, exponential, and quadratic systems gaining high school credit upon conclusion.

-The Geometry class covers the complete High School Geometry course including triangles, quadrilaterals, circles, congruence, similarity, trigonometry, compound probability and also results in High School credit.
+The Geometry class covers the complete High School Geometry course including triangles, quadrilaterals, circles, congruence, similarity, trigonometry, and proofs, and also results in High School credit.

 In the 8th Grade we will be studying Physical Science by studying and experimenting with forces and motion within, on, and around the Earth, and within the universe, the properties of matter, classification of the different types of energy forms, conservation of mass, and focusing on the periodic table of elements.
 7th and 8th Grade students also develop a proficiency in implementation of the scientific method with the opportunity to participate in the science fair at the school, regional, and state levels.